St Erth railway station: Facilities

-A replacement footbridge with lifts is being installed to enable step-free access to the whole station.
+A replacement footbridge with lifts was installed in 2025 to enable step-free access to the whole station.
 The work was due to be completed in spring 2024, but was later pushed back to the end of 2024.
 The original footbridge was dismantled in October 2024 and donated to the East Somerset Railway; they plan to install it at Cranmore railway station by the end of 2025.
 The span of the new footbridge, which weighed 50 tonne, was lifted into place by a 1000 tonne crane in October 2024, with temporary staircases being used until permanent staircases are erected.
 The project provoked discussion: it was supported by local MP Derek Thomas and Connor Donnithorne, the cabinet member responsible for transport at Cornwall Council, while some residents opposed the plans.
 One local historian said that the station would be "losing a valuable asset", replaced by a poorly-designed "eyesore".
+The new footbridge officially opened on 14 November 2025.